eglassman/cool-papers/defs.md

 ##### Inductive bias
 "Explicit or implicit assumption(s) about what kind of model is wanted."
 [1]

-##### Conclusion truth/Model accuracy

-Examples are generalized into a model that is then used to make predictions on new, previously unseen inputs.
-(Models === conclusions)

-- "The conclusion may be correct or incorrect, or correct to within a certain degree of accuracy, or correct in certain situations."
-[6]
+##### Results Correctness

+There are two main types of results for inductive inference:
+1. a conclusion [6]
+	- Truth value:
+		- may or may not be true
+		- true ~X% of the time
+		- may only be true when certain preconditions are met
+	- Testing
 		- "Conclusions inferred from multiple observations may be tested by additional observations."
-[6]
+2. a model:
+	- Examples are generalized into a model that is then used to make predictions on new, previously unseen inputs.
+	- Learned models may or may not capture what the human in the loop wanted. - Models could be:
+		- a category
+		- a pattern, like the patterns PROSE learns to extract data from large files
+		- a transformation or program, like the transformations Rafazer learns over ASTs

 ###### Inductive Learning Hypothesis
 "Any hypothesis found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
 [1]

+#### Informal and Incorrect Logic (Fallacies)

+Catalogued by: [6]
+	- cognitive psychologists
+	- philosophers
+since humans have biases that favor certain types of fallacies

-#### abductive
+##### abductive

 *"formally equivalent to the logical fallacy of affirming the consequent"* [7]